-2018 2017
+2021 2020

 Balance as of the beginning of the year:

-Goodwill \$ 1,044 \$ 314
+Goodwill \$ 2,361 \$ 2,182

-Accumulated impairment losses
+Accumulated impairment losses (1,615) (1,501)

-1,044 314
+746 681

-Goodwill acquired during the year 1,242 707
+Goodwill acquired during the year 146 -

-Impairment losses (1,563) -
+Impairment losses .
+(139) -

-Exchange rate effect (28) 23
+Exchange rate effect (63) 65

-695 1,044
+690 746

 Balance as of the end of the year:

-Goodwill 2,220 1,044
+Goodwill 2,346 2,361

-Accumulated impairment losses (1,525)
+Accumulated impairment losses (1,656) (1,615)

-\$ 695 \$ 1,044
+\$ 690 \$ 746

-At December 31, 2018, the Company elected to perform a qualitative assessment to determine if it was more likely than not that the fair value of the reporting units exceeded its carrying value, including goodwill.
-The qualitative assessment indicated that it was more likely than not that the carrying value of the reporting unit exceeded fair value.
+At December 31, 2021, the qualitative assessment indicated that it was more likely than not that the carrying value of the reporting unit exceeded fair value.
 The quantitative impairment test includes comparing the carrying value of the reporting unit, including the existing goodwill and intangible assets, to the fair value of the reporting unit.
 If the carrying amount of the reporting unit exceeds its fair value, a goodwill impairment charge is recorded for the amounts in which the carrying value of the reporting unit exceeds the fair value of the reporting unit, up to the amount of goodwill attributed to the reporting unit.
-After performing the quantitative testing, it was determined that the carrying amount exceeds the reporting unit's fair value, resulting in an impairment charge of \$1,563 for the year ended December 31, 2018.
+After performing the quantitative testing, it was determined that the carrying amount exceeds the reporting unit's fair value, resulting in an impairment charge of \$139 for the year ended December 31, 2021.